Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3.script dsplays contents of two files concurrently 4.script displays the last 10 lines of a file
 5.script displays first 10 lines of a file
+6.script displays the third line of a file